BestTimesToVisit.com Logo

 safety

-Always listen to your tour guide's safety briefing, especially regarding stinger suits and sun protection.
-During the warmer months (November to May), marine stingers can be present, so wearing a full-body lycra suit is highly recommended and usually provided.
-Don't forget reef-safe sunscreen – many local shops sell it, and it's crucial for protecting the delicate coral ecosystem.
+Always heed the advice of your tour operators regarding stinger suits and sun protection.
+During the warmer months (roughly November to May), marine stingers are present, and wearing a full-body lycra suit is non-negotiable for safe swimming and snorkeling.
+Don't forget reef-safe sunscreen – it's better for the environment and often required by tour operators.

 culture